 Patch cables come in two versions, straight through and crossover.
 Straight through are used in most circumstances.
 UTP Ethernet uses a point-to-point wiring scheme.
 The transmit port of the computer connects to the receive port of the hub/switch and vice versa.
 If this arrangement cannot be used, for example two computers in direct connection or connecting a switch to another switch a crossover cable is used.
-Crossover cable swaps transmit and receive pair at one end so like devices can be interconnected.
+Crossover cables are used with 10 and 100Mbps Ethernet to transpose transmit and receive pair at one end so like devices can be interconnected.
 The function of Crossover cable is identical to using an Uplink port on an Ethernet Hub or Switch.
-10 and 100 Mbps Ethernet use two of the four pair, Gig and 10G use all four.

-Newer Ethernet devices implement Auto-MDIX that automatically determines which pair is used for transmit and receive.
+Crossover cables are pretty much obsolete.
+Newer devices implement Auto-MDIX that automatically determines transmitter and receiver.
+Gig and higher speed Ethernet use all four pair in a hybrid arrangement.
 Auto sensing eliminates need for crossover cables and uplink ports.

-Figure 22 UTP Straight-through Patch Cable
+Figure 28 Patch Cable